Errors and Omissions Insurance: What You Need to Know

 Negligence

-Slightly different than an error is an oversight or omission, which can be chalked up to negligence in a legal sense.
-Imagine this scenario: you’re an insurance agent with a very wealthy client who has millions of dollars in assets worth protecting.
+Imagine this scenario: You’re an insurance agent with a very wealthy client who has millions of dollars in assets worth protecting.
 This client really should have an umbrella policy, especially since he now has a 17-year-old son who’s starting to drive.
-If you think a client could really benefit from an umbrella policy, but you neglect to propose it to them, or if you fail to propose it often enough or strongly enough, and then they end up with a claim where someone is suing them for more than their regular liability coverage limits, they could accuse you of negligence.
+This client could really benefit from an umbrella policy, but you neglected to propose it to him, or maybe you mentioned it but then didn’t propose it again, or strongly encourage him to consider the benefit of having it.
+Then he ends up with a claim where someone is suing him for more than a regular liability coverage limit.
+That client might now have standing to accuse you of negligence as his insurance agent.

 The best way to prevent this type of scenario is to make sure you’re advising clients to purchase the insurance coverages they truly need, and to document each time you make a proposal and they decline the level of coverage you recommend.
 The next best way to protect yourself is with a strong E&O policy that will come to your defense if something like this does happen.